busesimsek/SQL-Data-Cleaning-Project/README.md

 ## Overview

-This project focuses on cleaning and preparing a dataset of layoffs in 2022 for further analysis.
+This project focuses on cleaning and preparing a dataset of layoffs for further analysis.
 The dataset, originally from Kaggle, was imported into MySQL, cleaned, and standardized to ensure consistency and accuracy for potential analysis.

 ### Dataset